zulip/puppet-zulip/README.md

 1. Install puppet_zulip as a module in your Puppet master's module path.

-2. Get an API bot email & key from zulip [here](https://zulip.com/#settings)
+2. Get an API bot email & key from zulip [here][https://zulip.com/#settings]

-3. Update the  `botemail`, `key` from above.
-    Update the`type` (stream or private), , `to` (Stream name or email to send a private message), & `subject` (for stream subjects) variables in the file `zulip.yaml` and then copy the file to `/etc/puppet/` or for puppet enterpise '/etc/puppetlabs/puppet'.
+3. Edit variables in the file `zulip.yaml` and then copy the file to `/etc/puppet/` or for puppet enterpise '/etc/puppetlabs/puppet'.
+    Update:
+    * `botemail`, `key` with values from #2.
+    * `type`  = stream or private,
+    * `to` (Stream name or email to send a private message)
+    * `subject` (for stream subjects)   (only needed for stream.s)
-    The `zulip_statuses` should be an array of statuses to send notifications for and defaults to `'failed'`.
+    * `zulip_statuses` should be an array of statuses to send notifications for and defaults to `'failed'`.
 Specify `'all'` to receive notifications from all Puppet runs.
+    * `github_user`: github.com user account.
+If specified, the report processor will create a Gist containing the log output from the run and link it in the IRC notification.
+    * `github_password`: above github user's password.
+    * `parsed_reports_dir`: path to a directory on the reportserver.
+If specified, a human-readable version of the report will be saved in this directory, and it's path will be mentioned in the IRC notification.
+Don't forget to create the directory on your reportserver, writeable to the user running the puppet-master, and setup a job to clean old reports.
+    * `logs`: Boolean.
+Send the human readable version of the report (only output, not summaries) in the message itself.
+    * `report_url`: an URL, which if specified, will be appended to the IRC notification.
+Some special characters will be expanded to values found in the report.
+Example: `http://foreman.example.com/hosts/%h/reports/last`.
+Currently supported characters include:
+      * `%c`: configuration version string
+      * `%e`: puppet's run environment
+      * `%h`: host name from the report
+      * `%k`: kind of report
+      * `%s`: report status
+      * `%t`: report timestamp
+      * `%v`: puppet version

-4. You can also use this by including the class in a manifest, with either parameters or hiera to set the settings.
+4. Or you can also use this by including the class in a manifest, with either parameters or hiera to set the settings.
 It will create the settings file in the correct place for you.

 5. Enable reports on your master `puppet.conf`